 How will I be involved in discussions about and planning for my child's education?

 All parents are encouraged to contribute to their child's education.
 This may be through:

-- Discussions with the class teacher - Discussions with the Headteacher and SENDCo
+- Discussions with the class teacher - Discussions with the Headteacher, SENDCo or Assistant SENDCo

 Who can I contact for further information?